jakobatgithub/notification_test/README.md

 ### Receiving Notifications

 - The Flutter app will receive notifications and display the latest message along with recent messages.

+## Troubleshooting

+### Common Issues

+- **Firebase Authentication Errors**: Ensure that the Firebase Admin SDK JSON file is correctly placed and the path is correctly set in `settings.py`.
+- **Docker Build Failures**: Verify that Docker and Docker Compose are correctly installed and that the Dockerfile and docker-compose.yml are correctly configured.
+- **MQTT Connection Issues**: Ensure that the MQTT broker is running and accessible.

+### Logs and Debugging

+- **Flutter Application Logs**: Use `flutter logs` to view logs from the Flutter application.
+- **Django Backend Logs**: Check the console output where the Django server is running for any errors or logs.
+- **Docker Logs**: Use `docker-compose logs` to view logs from the Docker containers.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License